jaquadro/StorageDrawers/README.md

 For Developers
 --------------

-StorageDrawers's buildscripts use [CleanroomMC's TemplateDevEnv](https://github.com/CleanroomMC/TemplateDevEnv/tree/master) as a base.
+StorageDrawers's buildscripts uses [CleanroomMC's TemplateDevEnv](https://github.com/CleanroomMC/TemplateDevEnv/tree/master) as a base.

 ### Building and Developing